• Font Size:

 Title:

-Regulations Governing the Reporting, Response, and Drills of Cyber Security Incidents CH
+Regulations Governing the Reporting, Response and Drills for Cyber Security Incidents CH

 Amended Date: 2026.01.05

-In case of the change to the level of the cyber security incident under the preceding paragraph, the government agency shall continue the notification as provided for in the preceding paragraph.
+Where the level of the cyber security incident changes under the preceding paragraph, the government agency shall continue to update the report in accordance with the preceding paragraph.

-When the notification conducted in the manner as specified in Paragraph 1 is prevented for any cause, the government agency shall conduct the notification in another appropriate manner within the timeframes prescribed under the same paragraph, and note the cause of unable notification from being conducted in the required manner.
+Where reporting cannot be made in the manner specified in Paragraph 1 for any reason, the government agency shall report in another appropriate manner within the prescribed timeframe and state the reason why it was unable to report in the prescribed manner.

-After the eliminating of the cause of unable notification from being conducted in the manner as required under Paragraph 1, the government agency shall supplement the notification in the same manner.
+After the reason for being unable to report in the manner required under Paragraph 1 has been eliminated, the government agency shall report the matter retroactively in the prescribed manner.

-1. Within eight hours after receipt of the notification of a level-1 or level-2 cyber security incident.
+1. Within eight hours after receipt of a report of a level 1 or level 2 cyber security incident.

-2. Within two hours after receipt of the notification of a major cyber security incident.
+2. Within two hours after receipt of a report of a major cyber security incident.

-After completion of the required review of the level of the cyber security incident to the notified agency, the agencies under the preceding paragraph shall notify the competent authority of the review results within one hour, and shall provide information relating to the basis of the reviews.
+After completing the review under the preceding paragraph, the notified agency shall, within one hour, notify the competent authority of the review results and provide information on the basis for the review.

 Info

-1. Within seventy-two hours of the awareness of a level-1 or level-2 cyber security incident.
+1. Within 72 hours after becoming aware of a level 1 or level 2 cyber security incident.

-2. Within thirty-six hours of the awareness of a major cyber security incident.
+2. Within 36 hours after becoming aware of a major cyber security incident.

-After completion of the damage control or recovery operation under the preceding paragraph, the government agency shall continue the investigation and management of the cyber security incident, and shall submit the investigation, management and improvement report of cyber security incident to the aforesaid notified agency within one month in the manner designated by the competent authority.
+After completion of the damage control or recovery operations under the preceding paragraph, the government agency shall continue the investigation and handling of the cyber security incident, and shall submit the investigation, handling, and corrective action report on the cyber security incident to the notified agency referred to in the preceding paragraph within one month, in the manner designated by the competent authority.

-The timeframe of submission of the investigation, management, and improvement report under the pre-ceding paragraph may be extended with the consent of the notified agency mentioned in Paragraph 1.
+The timeframe for submission of the investigation, handling, and corrective action report under the preceding paragraph may be extended with the consent of the notified agency referred to in Paragraph 1.

-The investigation, management, and improvement report mentioned in Paragraph 2 shall include the items specified in Article 12 of the Enforcement Rules of the Act.
+The investigation, handling, and corrective action report referred to in Paragraph 2 shall include the matters specified in Article 12 of the Enforcement Rules of the Act.

-Where the notified agency mentioned in Paragraph 1 deems necessary or deems there is any non-compliance with the regulatory requirement, improper matters or other matters to be improved in respect of the damage control or recovery operation under same paragraph and the report submitted under Paragraph 2, they may require the government agency to give explanations and make adjustments.
+Where the notified agency referred to in Paragraph 1 deems it necessary, or finds any violation of laws or regulations, impropriety, or other matter requiring improvement in the damage-control or recovery operations under the same paragraph or in the report submitted under Paragraph 2, it may require the government agency to provide explanations and make adjustments.

 Info

-The competent authority shall provide necessary support or assistance in respect of the response opera-tion of the cyber security incident implemented by the government agency, where circumstances so re-quire.
+The competent authority shall, as circumstances require, provide necessary support or assistance for the response operations for cyber security incidents carried out by government agencies.

-After the government agency becomes aware of a major cyber security incident, its Cyber Security Of-ficer shall convene the meetings to discuss relevant matters, and may request relevant agencies to pro-vide assistances.
+After a government agency becomes aware of a major cyber security incident, its Chief Information Security Officer shall convene a meeting to discuss relevant matters and may request relevant agencies to provide assistance.

 Info

-Article 10The Office of the President, the National Security Council, the Five Yuans, and their directly affiliated agencies must plan and carry out cyber security exercises for itself or for its subordinate or supervisory government agencies.
-Within one month after completion, they must submit a report on execution and outcomes to the competent authority.
-The exercises must cover at least the following items:
+Article 10The directly affiliated agencies of the Office of the President, the National Security Council, and the Five Yuans shall plan and carry out cyber security drills for themselves or for their subordinate or supervised government agencies.
+Within one month after the drills are completed, they shall submit a report on their implementation and results to the competent authority.
+The drills shall include at least the following items:

-1. Social engineering exercise shall be conducted once every six months.
+1. Social engineering drills shall be conducted once every six months.

-2. The notification and response exercise of the cyber security incident shall be conducted once a year.
+2. Reporting and response drills for cyber security incidents shall be conducted once every year.

-The Office of the President, the National Security Council, and the Five Yuans and special municipalities and county/city councils shall plan and conduct the cyber security exercise operation required under the preceding paragraph.
+The Office of the President, the National Security Council, the Five Yuans, and special municipality and county/city councils shall plan and conduct the cyber security drill operations referred to in the preceding paragraph.

-Special municipality and county (city) governments shall, in line with paragraph 1, plan and carry out cyber security exercises for itself or for its subordinate or supervisory government agencies, and the fol-lowing organizations:
+Special municipality and county/city governments shall, in accordance with Paragraph 1, plan and carry out cyber security drills for themselves or their subordinate or supervised government agencies, as well as the following agencies: